7 CAD Best Practices for Successful Design Projects

 You can also add notes to explain design choices or flag areas that need attention.
 This helps people understand your work and reduces the chance of mistakes.

 Design review tools made for reviewing CAD and 3D files can help a lot with collaboration.
-These tools let teams mark changes, leave comments, and track updates directly on the document during engineering design reviews without the need for downloading extra software.
+These tools let teams mark changes, leave comments, and track updates directly in the document during engineering design reviews without the need for downloading extra software.

-It can also help non-technical stakeholders contribute to the project by making it easy for them to view and comment on the design without needing special training on the usual CAD software that engineers and manufacturers use.
+It can also help non-technical stakeholders contribute to the project by making it easy for them to view and comment on the design without needing special training on the CAD software that engineers and manufacturers usually use.

 Collaborate with Your Team in Real-Time with CADchat